 We offer some graduate assistantships each admission cycle to eligible students upon the availability of funds and commonly to those admitted in Fall semesters.
 We do not provide positions or other financial assistance to newly admitted students in Spring semesters.
 If you would like to apply for admission and upon acceptance you would like to attend without the possibility of financial assistance in that first semester, let the graduate coordinator know and we can open the application for your submission.

-The Department reviews for admission and graduate assistantships with the same admission application and submitted materials, a separate application is not needed for those seeking departmental funding. this Department does not accept nor review applicant materials prior to receiving a complete and submitted admission application.
+The Department reviews for admission and graduate assistantships with the same admission application and submitted materials, a separate application is not needed for those seeking departmental funding.
+This Department does not accept nor review applicant materials prior to receiving a complete and submitted admission application.
 Review our minimum admission application requirements.

 The Department's financial support may come in the form of graduate assistantships (GA) and these are competitive positions each cohort.
 Not all admitted students are offered GA positions.
 GA positions can come with partial or full tuition coverage and a stipend for hours worked, the stipend varies each year.
 If one is offered admission and a GA position, the specific position title, tuition amount that may be covered, and the stipend amount are expressed within the GA offer letter, not prior to receiving the offer.

 We consider both domestic U.S. students and international students for graduate assistantship (GA) funding.
 We offer admission to more students than we offer GA positions, which means not all admitted students are offered GA positions, it is a competitive process and each cohort is different.
 See UArizona Graduate College site for additional information regarding funding & financial information.

 The Department and the University cannot pay for, defer, waive or in any other way cover the application fee or any fees resulting from the application process.